betsee/betse/README.md

 executables generated under such system will be executable only under other 64-bit Linux systems.

-In practice, the lack of cross-compilation support is ignorable. `betse` is sufficiently memory-intensive that running under a 32-bit architecture would be strongly inadvisable and hence unsupported.
+In practice, the lack of cross-compilation support is ignorable.
+BETSE is sufficiently memory-intensive that running under a 32-bit architecture would be strongly inadvisable and hence unsupported.